plehatron/contacts-app/README.md

 - Support for JSON-LD with deprecations that enable [evolving APIs instead of API versions](https://api-platform.com/docs/core/deprecations/#deprecating-resources-and-properties-alternative-to-versioning).

+MySQL database is used for persisting contact data, and Elasticsearch for enabling full-text searching capabilities.

 Source files of the backend app can be found in the `config/`, `src/`, `templates/`, and `tests/` folders.

-## Database and search engine

-MySQL database, particularly version 8, is used because of its native fulltext support for InnoDB type tables.
-This was chosen over Elasticsearch server mainly to reduce the memory consumption on the production VM server, and because the number of users is currently unknown, so a simpler solution and stack is enough for now.

 ## Tests